-On June 1st, Bad Animal will give an extraordinary library of over 500 volumes to the local high school student who wants it most.
+On August 31st, Bad Animal will give an extraordinary library of over 500 volumes to the student who wants it most.

 To be considered, submit a response of no more than 1,000 words to the following prompt: why you?
 The selection criteria has nothing to do with need or merit; how much you may deserve the collection is of no consequence.
 What matters is how badly you want it.
 Choose your words carefully.
 The winner, to be selected by a celebrity panel of writers and bibliophiles, will henceforth hold the title of Bad Animal Rhoads Scholar.

-All current high school students in Santa Cruz County are eligible.
-Essays must be submitted to email@example.com by midnight on April 30th.
+All current UCSC and California high school students are eligible to apply.
+Essays must be submitted to firstname.lastname@example.org by midnight on July 31st.
 Our estimate for the value of the grand prize is $3,000; second place wins a $200 gift card; third place gets $100.

 *The Rhoads Prize honors the memory of Noah Rhoads (1992-2014).
 Noah was a student at Scotts Valley High School and earned a degree in philosophy at UCSC.
 He was an exceptional musician, fierce thinker, and devoted reader who would have won this, easily, had he been able to compete.